Robert S. Feldman

 My work focuses on three main areas:

-First, I study self-presentation in adults and children, both in terms of nonverbal behavior and how and when people are verbally deceptive.
+First, I study lying in everyday life.
 In this research, I look at the ways in which people use lying strategically in their social interactions, and the consequences of this deception.

 Second, I am interested in understanding the factors that underlie and promote academic success in college students.
 In this work, I’m looking at ways to help students make the most of their college experience and to increase student retention.